casimon/react-native-spacex/README.md

 This spaceX app is intended to be an MVP that could be delivered in hours not days.
 Some nice to haves if time permitted:

 - Search is by mission name not by rocket name to show filtering
-- Proper splash screen
+- Splash screens
-- Type definition for spaceX api response
+- Fix all typescript linting errors
 - Animated loading screen
 - Map page with launch site pins by lat/long coordinates
 - Infinite scroll in mission list